A00474480/Android-Project/README.md

 # Android Hotel Reservation System

 ## Project Overview
 This Android application is a hotel reservation system that allows users to book hotels online.
-It is designed to provide a full-stack developer experience, reinforcing what was taught in class and preparing students for the job market.
 The application features four user interface screens and utilizes two API service calls.

 ## Features
 - **Date and Guest Input**: Users can input check-in and check-out dates along with the number of guests.